lord-executor/wiki-templates/README.md

 wiki-templates
 ==============

-Wiki templates for MiniHttp based markdown wikis
+Wiki templates for [MiniHttp](https://github.com/lord-executor/MiniHttp) based markdown wikis.
+Head over to the [Wiki](https://github.com/lord-executor/wiki-templates/wiki) for more information on how to get started.